 “They take a little device and go down the back 3 times writing things down and then they take another thing with two things and go down the back and then they…. oh..
 I don’t even understand what I’m saying – I’ll just send you the information!”

-I met Nancy Selgrad at a Schutzhund trial a year or so ago and saw that she was doing the same treatment as what I had done on my dogs in the past.
+I met Nancy Selgrad at a Schutzhund trial in 2008 and saw that she was doing the same treatment as what I had done on my dogs in the past.
 After Jake had his surgery I decided to call her for an appointment and this last time with her permission taped some of treatment and took some pictures with my phone.

 So off we went to Rosendale.
 It was a beautiful day and we were able to do the treatment on her front porch as we had during the summer.
 On the way to the house, Jake had to say hello to the horses and check out the cat he was introduced to on a previous visit.
 I think you can see by the photos how content he is having Nancy work on him.
 It was 6 months after his surgery and due to a growth spurt he was starting to sit and walk crooked.
 After a few VOM treatments and some stretching at home his back has straightened and he sits straight again.